WayScience/CellProfiler_Prototyping/1.illumination_correction/README.md

 # Cell Profiler Illumination Correction Pipeline

-In this module, I present the 10 CellProfiler pipelines I created using various manual parameters to create the illumination function calcuated from all of the images within the NF1 data set.
+In this module, I present 10 CellProfiler pipelines I created using various manual parameters.

-The parameters for each module to create an illumination function are the **same** for each channel.
+Each pipeline calculates a different illumination function (depending on parameters) using all Schwann cell images from the NF1 data set.

 The chosen image for comparison from the data set is **D6_01_1_4_DAPI_001.tif** because to the large artifact present in the bottom right corner.
 I chose this image because in the [CellProfiler illumination correction tutorial](https://cellprofiler-examples.s3.amazonaws.com/ExampleIlluminationCorrection_Tutorial.pdf), it gives an example of an image with a large artifact that was removed using illumination correction.

-Based on this, I wanted to see how these pipelines did with an one image from the NF1 data set that contained a large artifact and assess if the pipelines could remove it like in the example.
+Based on this, I wanted to see how these pipelines performed with one image from the NF1 data set that contained a large artifact and assess if the pipelines could remove it like in the example.

 ## Opinions for each pipeline